paulredmond/TwitterButton-Wordpress-Plugin/readme.txt

 == Notes ==

 * Please give me feedback and feature requests at paulrredmond [at] gmail [dot] com.
-Thanks!
-Be sure to pass it on, your word of mouth would be an honor :) http://goredmonster.com
+Any help or word of mouth would be an honor :)